ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // This method pointers to module that agent class `ScAgentCalculateSetPower`
   // should be subscribed to sc-event of adding outgoing sc-arc from sc-element
   // `action_initiated`.
 It is default parameter in these method if you want to
-  // subscribe agent class inherited from `ScActionAgent`.
+  // subscribe agent class inherited from `ScActionInitiatedAgent`.

 // This way of subscribing agents makes it easier to write code.
 // You don't have to think about unsubscribing agents after